dedo94/Domitilla/README.md

 ## Example

-SYNCHRONIZATION: Select "compose.gv" and "parallel.gv" leave the example node given in the text area and click on syncronization.
-The result will be a simple fusion of the decribed node.
+SYNCHRONIZATION: Select "compose.gv" and "parallel.gv" leave onli one of the teo given example (delete one) in the text area and click on syncronization.
+The result will be a simple fusion of the described node.

 ## Known Issue/Bugs or Missing Function